Positives

 Days: 1

-Conditions: Some firm but mostly fun snow with some micro bumpy spots.
-When it was the Hyperkyarve (similar board) I got this in a wide variety of conditions.
+Conditions: There was some firm but mostly fun snow with some micro bumpy spots.
+When it was the Hyperkyarve (a similar board), I got this in a wide variety of conditions.

 Boots: Vans Verse